Many couples decide to write their own vows to share as part of their ceremony – a special way to add a personal touch.

 - Discuss.
 This is a chance to have a nice long talk about what you want to include in your vows, what you both consider reflects you best.
 You don’t have to cover the details of your writing, just try to agree on the tone, and a rough idea of length.

 - On that note, you can agree on 5–10 lines, a half page, or something short and sweet.
-The thing to avoid is for one of you to have a full page, the other to have six lines.
-So again, no need to show each other your creation, just agree on the approximate length ahead of time.
+The thing to avoid is for one of you to have a page, the other to have six lines.
+So again, no need to reveal your creation, just agree on the approximate length ahead of time.

-- Have some fun with this process.
+- Have some fun!
 Try writing down the first few words that show up in your imagination when you think of your partner, your feelings for each other, all of that.
 Free associating can result in words that truly represent you together.

 - Speak from your heart.
 Your guests will recognize words and phrases that you use about each other, so try to keep your vows personal and true.
 Try to say what you really feel – beyond this, nothing is more important.